viopucga/SubstrateDependentDrugResponse_pAF/data/results/README.md

 ## `exclusive_responders.csv`

 This table contains the 169 profiles that respond exclusively to one of the three Figure 6 drugs at the `x1` concentration: flecainide 1.5 µM, vernakalant 10 µM, or tertiapin-Q 0.1 µM.
-It is generated deterministically from `profile_responder` using `postprocessing.responders.exclusive_responders`; the three drug columns preserve the binary response pattern and `exclusive_drug` names the only effective drug.
+The three drug columns preserve the binary response pattern and `exclusive_drug` names the only effective drug.